rbxrt/adb-photoSync/README.md

 ## Usage

 - Connect your phone to your Mac
-    - Wireless connection might also be possible but this is not tested and will be much slower.
+    - Wireless connection might also work but will be much slower.
 - The tool provides 3 functionalities:
     - ```photoSync pull``` to transfer photos from your phone to your computer.
     - ```photoSync push``` to transfer photos from your computer to your phone